abhijit826/LANDSLIDE-USING-XG-BOOST-AND-RANDOM-FOREST-CLASSIFIER/README.md

 - 🐍 Python 3.7+
 - ☁️ Google Colab (recommended) or local Python environment
 - 🧩 Required Python libraries (see `requirements.txt`)
-- 🗺️ DEM `.tif` files for the study region
-- 🌧️CSV FILES FOR ALL PARAMETERS

 ---

 ### 💻 Installation